 The class does not have a required textbook.
 We have listed readings for Introduction to Computer Security by Goodrich & Tamassia and The Craft of System Security by Smith & Marchesini, but these are entirely optional.
-If you have trouble obtaining either textbook, feel free to make a private post on Piazza.

 Exams

 There will be one midterm exam and a final exam.
 Exams are mandatory and synchronous (everyone takes them at the same time).